JOJ0/discodos/INSTALLATION.md

 There are two ways of installing DiscoDOS:

-- Release versions (get a program that just works, is easy to install and well tested)
+- Release version (get a program that just works, is easy to install and well tested)
 - Development version (get the latest features, contribute to DiscoDOS by trying out new things and reporting back what you think.
 I usually try to keep things stable in the master branch.
 I use it myself on my production database, so it just has to work.
-Seldomely there will be major bugs that really could corrupt our data but in any case make sure you use DiscoDOS' neet built-in backup feature!)
+Seldomely there will be major bugs that really could corrupt your data.
+In any case make sure you use DiscoDOS' neet built-in backup/sync feature!)

 ## Release version